ckormanyos/wide-integer/README.md

 The code below performs some elementary algebraic calculations with a 256-bit unsigned integral type.

-This exact example is provided in compiled form with successful output result is shown in its entirety in the following
+This example, compiled with successful output result, is shown in its entirety in the following
 [short link](https://godbolt.org/z/os879rPP7) to [godbolt](https://godbolt.org).